Richard H. Collin: Career as historian and university professor

 Collin enjoyed teaching and would sometimes don costumes in his classes.
+For example, Collin would wear a Samurai headband, when he discussed the Japanese attack on Pearl Harbor.
+Collin liked to inject humor in his lectures, as well.
+In his American history classes, Collin would invariably discuss the attempted assassination of Theodore Roosevelt, designating this lecture in his typical tongue-in-cheek fashion as the John Schrank Memorial Lecture -- after the Roosevelt's would-be assassin.
 According to Ledet, Collin was a "magnificent teacher, very dramatic" and that the students "really loved him, a lot more than the restaurants did."

 Food writer

 Collin was a restaurant critic, writing under the guise of the "Underground Gourmet."
 According to Tucker et al., Collin was a "great observer of New Orleans food and restaurants from 1960 to 1990..."

 In 1970, Collin heard about the "Underground Gourmet" series of restaurant guidebooks, published by Simon & Schuster.
 Collin wrote to the publisher, asking if they would be interested in a New Orleans version, and the publisher agreed.
 The contract was negotiated with the help of his first wife, Frances Collin, who is a literary agent.
 The resulting restaurant guide, The New Orleans Underground Gourmet, published in the summer of 1970, was "the first rated restaurant guide in the city's history."
 According to Gene Bourg, a former restaurant critic at The Times-Picayune, Collin's book was successful for Simon & Schuster and it "...sold like hotcakes."
 Another food writer Mary Tutwiler said that Collin had "...a cult following; one found his book, dog-eared and gravy stained, next to the phone book in houses all over the Crescent City.
 He was so witty, knowledgeable and influential..."
 Collin's book established him as the first New Orleans restaurant critic.

 Several months after Simon & Schuster published Collin's book, the New Orleans States-Item hired Collin to write a weekly restaurant column.
 Collin employed an elaborate rating system for the quality of food at various restaurants.
 For exceptionally good dishes, Collin used the phrase platonic dishes – a reference to Plato and the Socratic dialogue The Republic.
 Collin used the designation platonic dishes sparingly.
 Lesser culinary offerings received ratings of highly recommended or – for more prosaic menu items – recommended.

 From 1970–1980, Collin served as a columnist for the New Orleans States-Item and regularly published reviews of restaurants in New Orleans and the surrounding region.
 The regular newspaper column also bore the title Underground Gourmet.